Is Applied Materials Inc. (AMAT) a good stock to buy now?

 Applied Materials Inc. (AMAT) Insider Activity

-A total of 4 insider transactions have happened at Applied Materials Inc. (AMAT) in the last six months, with sales accounting for 4 and purchases happening 0 times.
-The most recent transaction is an insider sale by Deane Timothy M,the company’sGVP, Applied Global Services.
+A total of 7 insider transactions have happened at Applied Materials Inc. (AMAT) in the last six months, with sales accounting for 5 and purchases happening 2 times.
+The most recent transaction is an insider sale by Deane Timothy M ,the company’sGVP, Applied Global Services.
 SEC filings show that Deane Timothy M sold 29 shares of the company’s common stock on Sep 14 at a price of $91.46 per share for a total of $2652.0.
 Following the sale, the insider now owns 87532.0 shares.

 Applied Materials Inc. disclosed in a document filed with the SEC on Jul 07 that Little Teri A. (SVP, CLO) sold a total of 10,000 shares of the company’s common stock.
 The trade occurred on Jul 07 and was made at $89.50 per share for $0.9 million.
 Following the transaction, the insider now directly holds 83169.0 shares of the AMAT stock.